 Customizing Daily Prebuilt calls with color themes

 Daily Prebuilt includes the ability to customize theme colors for various parts of the video call UI, even allowing options to specify light or dark modes (see below for specific elements which can be customized).
-For the moment, this feature is available to all users, no matter which plan you subscribe to.
-In the future, it will be part of our branding bundle on our Scale plan.
-We’ve even included Figma templates to accelerate your prototyping.

 |accent||Main theme color.
 Used for primary actions and keyboard focus.|